Megan's Musings: New Year's Resolutions for our Dogs

-The New Year is a time for new beginnings and planning for a great year ahead.
+The New Year is a time of new beginnings and planning for a great year ahead.
 Many people set out a list of resolutions to make the next year the best it can be.
-Dogs bring so much into our lives including happiness, unconditional love and loyalty to name a few, that we should include them in our promises to improve our lives in the upcoming year.
-I’ve outlined some ideas below on resolutions we can make with our dogs to enhance our bonds, ensure we enjoy our time with them and help us both stay as happy and stress free as possible.
+Considering that dogs bring so much into our lives including happiness, unconditional love, and loyalty, we should include them in our promises to improve our lives in the upcoming year.
+I’ve outlined some ideas below on resolutions we can make with our dogs to enhance our bonds, ensure we enjoy our time with them, and help us both stay as happy and stress free as possible.

 Look at Life Through your Dog’s Eyes